rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 ```

 ## Filtration of fields on class and subclasses
-If you need to filter some fields in all classes and subclasses you need add FieldFilterSetting annotation without className
+If you need to filter some fields in all classes and subclasses just add FieldFilterSetting annotation without className

 * Example

 ```java
     @FieldFilterSetting(fields = {"id"})
     @RequestMapping(value = "/users/signIn",
             params = {"email", "password"}, method = RequestMethod.POST,